Alternatives to general relativity: Motivations

 Motivations for the more recent alternatives to general relativity are almost all cosmological, associated with or replacing such constructs as "inflation", "dark matter" and "dark energy".
 The basic idea is that gravity agrees with general relativity at the present epoch but may have been quite different in the early universe.

-In the 1980s, there was a slowly dawning realisation in the physics world that there were several problems inherent in the then-current big-bang scenario, including the horizon problem and the observation that at early times when quarks were first forming there was not enough space on the universe to contain even one quark.
+In the 1980s, there was a slowly dawning realisation in the physics world that there were several problems inherent in the then-current big-bang scenario, including the horizon problem and the observation that at early times when quarks were first forming there was not enough space in the universe to contain even one quark.
 Inflation theory was developed to overcome these difficulties.
 Another alternative was constructing an alternative to general relativity in which the speed of light was higher in the early universe.
 The discovery of unexpected rotation curves for galaxies took everyone by surprise.
 Could there be more mass in the universe than we are aware of, or is the theory of gravity itself wrong?
 The consensus now is that the missing mass is "cold dark matter", but that consensus was only reached after trying alternatives to general relativity, and some physicists still believe that alternative models of gravity may hold the answer.

 In the 1990s, supernova surveys discovered the accelerated expansion of the universe, now usually attributed to dark energy.
 This led to the rapid reinstatement of Einstein's cosmological constant, and quintessence arrived as an alternative to the cosmological constant.
 At least one new alternative to general relativity attempted to explain the supernova surveys' results in a completely different way.
 The measurement of the speed of gravity with the gravitational wave event GW170817 ruled out many alternative theories of gravity as explanations for the accelerated expansion.

 Another observation that sparked recent interest in alternatives to General Relativity is the Pioneer anomaly.
 It was quickly discovered that alternatives to general relativity could explain this anomaly.
 This is now believed to be accounted for by non-uniform thermal radiation.